-It’s possible that the two men left Roney & Co because they were effectively carrying the rest of the partnership (it was later claimed that the pair were doing 80% of the work for 20% of the profits), but there was little prospect of them progressing as equity partnership status at Roney was only available to family members.
-But that was not uncommon in those days, and a more mundane reason that they left might simply be that Sir Ernest Roney couldn’t afford to pay them their salaries.
+It’s possible the two men left Roney & Co because they were effectively carrying the rest of the partnership (it was later claimed that the pair were doing 80% of the work for 20% of the profits), but there was little prospect of them progressing as equity partnership status at Roney was only available to family members.
+But that was not uncommon in those days, and a more mundane reason for their departure might simply be that Sir Ernest Roney couldn’t afford to pay them their salaries.

 The abdication crisis

-A&O’s reputation was made as a result of George Allen’s role as adviser to His Majesty during the abdication crisis of December 1936, when Edward VIII sought to marry divorcee Wallis Simpson.
+A&O’s reputation was solidified as a result of George Allen’s role as adviser to His Majesty during the abdication crisis of December 1936, when Edward VIII sought to marry divorcee Wallis Simpson.

 The job came about through serendipity.
-During World War I, Allen served in France and saved another officer, who had been wounded, by dragging him to safety from the trenches.
+During World War I Allen served in France and saved a wounded officer by dragging him to safety from the trenches.
 That officer was Walter Monckton, a leading barrister and founder of Monckton Chambers, which still exists today.